 International Benchmarking of Australia's Mental Health Performance - State of Play Review

 In 2012 we commissioned a ‘state of play’ review of existing international mental health benchmarks so we can better understand how Australian mental health performance currently compares with other countries and the extent to which comparative data is both available and robust.

 The Suicide Attempts Spotlight Report will provide insight on the experiences of people who have attempted suicide as well as their families or support people.

 The NHMRC Centre for Excellence in Suicide Prevention (CRESP), Black Dog Institute has been contracted to conduct research into the experiences of people who have attemped suicide, and in particular, their experiences of the types of services and support they received, and what makes a difference to their lives and recovery.

-The final report is due in September 2014.
+The final report is due in late 2014.

 Note: For screen readers and other assistive technologies, some of these documents are not fully accessible.
 Accessible versions will be added where appropriate as soon as possible.
 Please contact us for assistance if required.